 Skip to main content

-We listen to feedback from students, employers, professional bodies and other stakeholders to see if changes are required, this helps raise the quality and standing of your Kingston University degree.
+We listen to feedback from current students, employers, professional bodies and other stakeholders to see if changes are required, this helps raise the quality and standing of your Kingston University degree.
 On this page, we explain how likely course changes are and how we will communicate these changes to you.

 There are certain changes we must inform you of if they are made after you have accepted an offer of a place on a course.
 The information that fall into this category is commonly referred to as ‘material information'.